COVID-19 in babies and children

 Newborns can get COVID-19 during childbirth or by exposure to sick caregivers after delivery.
 If you have COVID-19 or are waiting for test results due to symptoms during your stay in the hospital after childbirth, wear a well-fitting face mask and have clean hands when caring for your newborn.
 Keeping your newborn's crib by your bed while you are in the hospital is OK, but maintain a reasonable distance from your baby when possible.
 When these steps are taken, the risk of a newborn getting COVID-19 is low.
 However, if you are severely ill with COVID-19, you might need to be temporarily separated from your newborn.

 Children with COVID-19 might have many symptoms, only a few symptoms or no symptoms.
 The most common symptoms of COVID-19 in children are cough and fever.
-Possible signs and symptoms include:
+Possible symptoms include:

 - Cough that becomes productive